 Bunions also seem to run in families, so some people are at a higher risk since they inherit feet that are deformed in some minor way and therefore more likely to develop bunions.
 This is especially common among teenagers and young adults.
 People who have an autoimmune or inflammatory condition (such as rheumatoid arthritis, polio or lupus) might also develop bunions due to joint tissue damage.

 Doctors usually diagnose someone as having a bunion based on examination of physical symptoms, pain, and talking to the patient about his or her experience, shoes and lifestyle.
 Sometimes X-rays are needed to confirm a bad case of bunions, but usually an enlargement of the big toe is enough for your doctor to know.

-In severe cases, if pain and swelling become very bad, corticosteroids, nonsteroidal anti-inflammatory drugs and painkillers might be given to help ease discomfort while the bunion heals.
+In severe cases, if pain and swelling become very bad, corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs) and painkillers might be given to help ease discomfort while the bunion heals.
 Whenever possible, it’s a better idea to take a low dose of over-the-counter painkiller like ibuprofen to deal with temporary pain, along with helping reduce inflammation of the big toe joint by resting, icing and giving it time.